El Arish, Stanthorpe: History

+Chauvel period

 It was during the Chauvel's ownership that the property in Stanthorpe was named El Arish recalling Allan Chauvel's involvement in the First World War.
 Allan and his brother, Henry George Chauvel, later knighted, were born in Tabulam, New South Wales and grew up on a cattle station on the Clarence River.
 Family tradition dictated Henry and Allan's military involvement, firstly with the local Upper Clarence Light Horse established by their father, Charles Henry Edward Chauvel.
 When Allan and Henry moved with their family to a station in southern Queensland, Canning Downs South on the Darling Downs, the men continued their involvement with local volunteer light horse brigades.
 By the First World War Henry Chauvel who had also served in the Boer War, was chosen to command the 1st Light Horse Brigade.
 Allan Chauvel served in World War One, alongside his brother, as a major.

 Henry, as one of the commanding officers, and Allan were involved in the 1916–17 Desert Column appeal which saw the advancement of the British troops across the desert into Palestine, driving the Turkish army from Aleppo on the northern borders of Syria.
 The Light Horse Brigade was the spearhead of the advancing forces.
 Under Henry Chauvel's command the forces destroyed Turkish garrisons at Rafa in December 1916 and then, Maghaba in January 1917.
 This opened access for an assault on the principal Turkish positions near Gaza and Beersheba.
 After the attack on Maghaba the Light Horse Brigade found themselves without water and returned to a small village, El Arish where they re-stocked and celebrated their victory.
 El Arish is an Arabic word meaning "place of rest" and it is therefore appropriate that this name should be given to the Chauvel family's summer residence.

 Allan and Isabella Chauvel had five children, of these the eldest son John become an Anglican church minister and Charles the second son was a renowned Australian filmmaker.
 Charles Chauvel and his wife, Elsa, were among the instigators of the Australian film industry in the 1920s and 1930s.
 Charles was born in 1897 in Warwick and was educated at Ipswich Grammar School and, from family reminiscences, it appears that his father, Allan, planned that Charles would remain on the land, continuing the Chauvel pastoral tradition.
 However Charles studied commercial art and took drama classes, and from 1920 worked for many early film-makers in both Australia and Hollywood.
 Late in 1923 he returned to Australia to begin his career making his own films.
 He returned to Hollywood many times over the next few years, seeking funding from large studios for his own locally made projects.
 Charles and Elsa Chauvel were given land in Stanthorpe by Isabella Chauvel on which they built a house, so that they could be nearer to his mother and continue assistance with Isabella's project which was the garden at El Arish.